 Curve Sketching 2: Graphing Quadratic Functions

-In Curve Sketching 1, we have learned four easy ways to graph linear functions.
-In this post, we will learn how to sketch the parabola, the graph of quadratic functions.
+In the first part of this series, we have learned 4 easy ways to graph linear functions. .
+In this post, we will learn how to sketch the graph of a quadratic function.
 Quadratic Functions are functions with equation where .
 This is the standard form.
 This equation can also be expressed in the form where is the vertex form.

 Unlike linear functions, we need more than two points to sketch the graph of quadratic functions.
-In the following discussion, we will examine the different properties of quadratic function and use them to sketch its graph.
+In the following discussion, we will examine the different properties of quadratic functions and use them to sketch their graph.

 Here are some of the properties of in relation to its graph.
 For students, it is really important that you think about them — don’t just memorize.

 If then the graph of a quadratic function opens upward.
 If , it opens downward.

 The graph of a quadratic function has a vertex at its minimum (lowest point) if the graph opens upward or at its maximum (highest point) if the graph opens downward.
 This will give us a rough idea of how the graph will look like if we know the vertex and another point on the graph.
 In a function with equation in vertex form, the vertex of the parabola is at .

 The x and y intercepts of Quadratic function are also clues on how the graph looks like.
 The quadratic function can have at most two x intercepts (see The Geometric Meaning of Discriminant) and exactly one y-intercept.

 4. Axis of Symmetry